rconradharris/zply/WHY.rst

 ====

-``zply`` is an attempt to simplify the ``ply`` patch management tool down to only the components that add value, which it turns out are:
+``zply`` is an attempt to simplify the ``ply`` patch management tool down to only the components that add value, namely:

 * Automating the process of syncing patches into the patch repo (done by hand this is tedious and error prone)